 When it comes to getting started with a new 3PL, the onboarding process can be slow and cumbersome.
 It can potentially take several months before you are even ready to start fulfilling orders with them.
 Fortunately, this is not the case for every 3PL.

-Why partner with a 3PL for the holidays?
+Why partner with a 3PL?

 Get started fast